Keep Your Child Healthy and Active Over Summer Break

 byConnections Academy

-In recognition of this year’s National Mentoring Month, we’ve put together a list of what you need to know about mentoring and how you can provide mentorship to your child.
+In recognition of this year’s National Mentoring Month, we’ve put together a list of what you need to know about mentoring and simple ways you can provide mentorship to your student.

-In the simplest terms, a mentor is a guide who helps someone develop the skills and traits they need to succeed —usually a young person.
-Mentoring is associated with positive outcomes for mentees, but not all types of mentoring are identical.
+In the simplest terms, a mentor is a guide who helps someone—usually a young person—develop the skills and traits they need to succeed.
+Mentoring is often associated with positive outcomes for mentees, but not all types of mentoring are identical.

-Some mentors offer mentoring in a formal context and some are more informal with their mentoring, but all mentors work in one of three main ways.
+Some mentors offer mentoring in a formal context while some are more informal, but most mentors work in at least one of these three main ways:

-“Mentor” is sometimes used interchangeably with “role model.”
-But the two are not the same.
-Yes, mentors should be good role models, but not all role models are mentors.
+The term “mentor” is sometimes used interchangeably with “role model,” but the two are not the same.
+While mentors should be good role models to their students, not all role models are mentors.
 That’s because the qualities of a role model are different from the qualities of a mentor.

 You’re already a role model for your child, but how do you become a mentor to them, especially in their schooling?
 Knowing how to be a good mentor to a student is different than knowing how to be a good parent.